Climate of Japan

 Pay attention to the weather forecast when you visit Japan in this season.

-If a typhoon is coming, it causes traffic confusion in wide areas in Japan.
+If a typhoon is coming, it causes traffic confusion in the wide areas in Japan.

 By the way, each typhoon has a name of person in most countries, but the ordinal number in the year is given to the typhoon in Japan.